mongodb/mongodb-enterprise-kubernetes/README.md

 * User - an Ops Manager username
 * Public API Key - an Ops Manager Public API Key.
 Note that you must whitelist the IP range of your Kubernetes cluster so that the Operator may make requests to Ops Manager using this API Key.

+This is documented in greater detail in our [installation guide](https://docs.opsmanager.mongodb.com/current/tutorial/install-k8s-operator)

 ### Projects ###

 A `Project` object is a Kubernetes `ConfigMap` that points to an Ops Manager installation and a `Project`.
 This `ConfigMap` has the following structure:

 ```
 $ cat my-project.yaml
 ---
 apiVersion: v1